froginafog/c_basics/README.md

 to get started, visit:
 www.codeblocks.org/downloads/binaries/

-open the file with code::blocks press run
+open the file with code::blocks and press run